hydure/blessed-charlotte/README.md

 ### Requirements

 Google Chrome web browser and internet access.
-This extension should work with the latest version of Google's Chrome browser.
+This extension should work with the latest version of Google's Chrome browser: 55.0.2883.

 ### How to Install